richardvenneman/appsignal-docs/source/metrics/custom.html.md

 ## Dashboards

 Custom metrics dashboards are in beta.
-Dashboards are currently configured using a YAML definition format which will change in the future.
+Dashboards are currently configured using a YAML definition format (which will change in the future) on the ["Edit Dashboards"](https://appsignal.com/redirect-to/app?to=metrics/edit) page.

 ###^dashboards Example dashboard